Skip to content Skip to footer

 Do you know who you can approach with questions related to research data management?
 Perhaps data stewards or research advisors at your unit?
 For institutional support, which is often located at the library, and domain-specific support services see Get local/disciplinary support.

-Data management considerations pre-start/ pre-award
+Data management considerations before starting on a project/ pre-award

-Answering the following guiding questions during project planning can help you identify research data management aspects that are useful to clarify ahead of embarking on the project.
-Answering the questions in planning phase can be seen as preparation for writing a more comprehensive data management plan (DMP) in the startup phase.
+Answering the following guiding questions during project planning can help you identify research data management aspects that are useful to investigate ahead of embarking on the project.
+Answering the questions in project planning phase can be seen as preparation for writing a more comprehensive data management plan (DMP) in the startup phase.

 Awareness of data management requirements